-[para 66] I will therefore order a waiver of 25% of the fees associated with the request.
-As the Applicant has already paid the fees, this will amount to a refund of that portion of the fees paid.
+[para 67] Had I a copy of the records, I could have ascertained the portion of records that relate to a matter of public interest.
+From the limited information before me, I can conclude only that a significant portion of the records seem to relate to a matter of public interest but not all seem to.
+I will order a waiver of half the fees associated with the request.
+As the Applicant has already paid the fees, this will amount to a refund of half the fees paid.